openshift/origin/pkg/template/servicebroker/README.md

   provision status can (must) be recovered via the *Last Operation* endpoint (see below).

-- *Bind*: the Open Service Broker *Bind* semantics do not match well to the template service broker.
-Currently the *Bind* call returns all service endpoints and basic auth credentials created by a template.
-This functionality may not be regarded as being stable.
+- *Bind*: for a given template, return "credentials" exposed in any created ConfigMap, Secret, Service or Route object (see ExposeAnnotationPrefix and Base64ExposeAnnotationPrefix documentation).
 The *Bind* call records the fact that it took place in the appropriate **BrokerTemplateInstance** object.

 - *Unbind*: this simply removes the metadata previously placed in the **BrokerTemplateInstance** object by a *Bind* call.